-Buying retro Pokémon games?
-Use our guides to help weed out the fakes!
+The ultimate guide to spotting fake Pokémon games: Game Boy, Advance, DS, and more

 Cartridge color and embossed text

-Like the Game Boy and Game Boy Color titles, Pokémon games on the Game Boy Advance have a distinct look and feel.
+Know what the cartridge should look like: Just like the Game Boy and Game Boy Color titles, Pokémon games on the Game Boy Advance have a distinct look and feel.
 Pokémon Ruby, Sapphire, and Emerald sport a deep, translucent red, blue, and green, while Pokémon FireRed and LeafGreen have bright red and green cartridges that are more opaque.

-Game Boy Advance cartridges feature a smaller thumb tab on the front, with "GAME BOY ADVANCE" in bold letters just underneath it.
+Check for thumb grip and embossed text: Game Boy Advance cartridges feature a smaller thumb tab on the front, with "GAME BOY ADVANCE" in bold letters just underneath it.
 On the back of each cartridge are two screws bordering a rectangle with the Nintendo logo, AGB-002 model number, and "PAT.
 PEND.
 MADE IN JAPAN."

-Ensure that none of this text is misspelled before buying.
+Check spelling and trademark symbols: Ensure that none of the text on the cartridge is misspelled before buying.
+It's common for fake cartridges to look mostly correct with a slightly different spelling somewhere.
+Anywhere "Nintendo" is shown there should be a trademark symbol next to it.
+If it's not there, the cartridge is fake.

-Unique to Game Boy Advance cartridges is the presence of some numbers that are "stamped in" on the right side of the sticker.
+Look for stamped numbers on front: Unique to Game Boy Advance cartridges is the presence of some numbers that are "stamped in" on the right side of the sticker.
 These numbers are featured on every Game Boy Advance cartridge and can survive some wear.
 As long as the sticker is intact on whatever product you're buying, it's more than likely to be legitimate.
 Of course, there are manufacturing differences in every batch of games produced, so if your copy doesn't have the embossed letters on the sticker, keep calm and look out for any other signs before ruling it a fake.

 Battery and circuit board

-Game Boy Advance cartridges can be opened with a tri-wing screwdriver.
-The batteries in Ruby, Sapphire, and Emerald will not be kept in a cage but may have a yellow or blue ring around them.
+Know which ones should or shouldn't have batteries: The batteries in Ruby, Sapphire, and Emerald will not be kept in a cage but may have a yellow or blue ring around them.
 FireRed and LeafGreen, on the other hand, do NOT have a battery, as there are no time-based events in the game.

+Remember a battery might have been replaced: Because these games are old and out of production, there is a chance that you may be purchasing a copy from someone who replaced the battery (which is ok if it was done correctly).
+It's therefore recommended to check all of the other boxes to see if the cartridge is authentic.
+If the battery looks like it's third-party — your buyer may have just replaced it to allow the game to still work.

-Each cartridge also has a series of numbers and letters just above the pins on the board.
+Check for authentic serial numbers on the circuit board: Each cartridge also has a series of numbers and letters just above the pins on the board.
 While different batches of cartridges may have different model numbers, as a general rule of thumb, Ruby, Sapphire, and Emerald will have the model number AGB-E05-01.
 FireRed and LeafGreen will read AGB-E02-20 or AGB-E02-30.
 These are all printed in white text in a specific font and can be seen even if you don't have a tri-wing screwdriver if you tilt the cartridge.

-Arguably the most fail-proof means of authenticating your game is by finding the golden rectangle on the circuit board, located on the upper-left corner of the back of the cartridge.
+Look for the four golden rectangles on the backside of the circuit board: While not completely fail-proof, a means of authenticating your game is by finding the golden rectangle on the circuit board, located on the upper-left corner of the back of the cartridge.
 This rectangle is made up of four smaller rectangles, with each smaller rectangle having one to three dots on them.
 This can be seen on any GBA Pokémon game without opening the cartridge.
 If you're in doubt, check for this rectangle.

-Remember: Because these games are out of production, there is a chance that you may be purchasing a copy from someone who replaced the battery.
-It's therefore recommended to check all of the boxes if the battery looks like it's third-party — your buyer may have just replaced it.
+It is possible for counterfeiters to replicate this design, but if it's not there, you'll know right away that the cartridge is fake.

 How to know if you've been duped